NVIDIA/TensorRT-LLM/examples/mamba/README.md

 ### 2. Convert weights from HF Transformers to TensorRT-LLM format
 The [`convert_checkpoint.py`](./convert_checkpoint.py) script converts HF weights to TensorRT-LLM checkpoints.

+For the Mamba2 models, if they can support tensor parallelism, you can run them with 1, 2, 4 or 8 GPUs.
+Here we use mamba-codestral-7B-v0.1 as an example.

 ```bash
 # mamba-2.8b
 python convert_checkpoint.py --model_dir ./mamba_model/mamba-2.8b/ \